BabitMF/bmf/CONTRIBUTING.md

     ```
 8. In GitHub, send a pull request to `bmf:master` with a clear and unambiguous title.

+9. Typically, we review your patch within a week after submission.
+If the patch involves significant changes, it may take more time.
+Therefore, if you haven't received any response after a week, please initiate a request for review.

 ## Contribution Prerequisites
 - You are familiar with [Github](https://github.com)
 - Maybe you need familiar with [Actions](https://github.com/features/actions)(our default workflow tool).